Cinematographer Jeffrey L. Kimball, ASC summons a vision of the afterlife in Adrian Lyne's 1990 horror classic.

-In one of the film's darkest scenes, Jacob meets with Michael (Matt Craven), a former chemist in the Army's "Ladder" program, who reveals the truth of what happened on the day Jacob's platoon was attacked: in a drug-induced craze, the soldiers turned against each other, their lives sacrificed on the altar of war.
-(The film's end titles make a political point of this.)
+In one of the film's most visually and thematically darkest scenes, Jacob meets with Michael (Matt Craven), a former chemist in the Army's "Ladder" program, who reveals the truth of what happened on the day Jacob's platoon was attacked: in a drug-induced craze, the soldiers turned against each other, their lives sacrificed on the altar of war.

 Thus enlightened, Jacob gives a taxicab driver all the money in his pocket to take him "home," back to the apartment he once shared with Sarah.
 Rosary beads jangle on the dashboard as the cab cuts through the dense night fog like Charon on the River Styx.

-The doorman greets Jacob as an old friend or St. Peter might.
+A doorman at wrought iron gates welcomes Jacob as an old friend or St. Peter might.
 Past halls of white marble and crown molding, Jacob finds tableaus of unfinished homework and half-eaten dessert, a life in framed photographs on the piano.